1. Home

 Description

 Blue-green algae, also known as "cyanobacteria", are naturally in Quebec bodies of water.
 They spread especially in the summer.
 When they become too abundant, blue-green algae form blooms, which can spread over a part or the entire body of water.
-The water turns green, and its texture becomes similar to that of paint or broccoli soup.
-Scum can also appear on the surface of water.
-Generally, it is when you start to see scum that blue-green algae blooms can present a risk to your health.
+The water can turn green (sometimes red, brownish or turquoise) and its texture can resemble that of paint or broccoli soup.
+When there is a significant accumulation of blue-green algae, scum can also appear on the water’s surface.

 Health effects